nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 fig.update_traces(dimensions=[dict(range=[0,75]),dict(range=[0,75]),dict(range=[0,75]), dict(range=[0,1700000])])
 fig.show()
 ```
+### Points

+After bars and lines the book moves on to using points as marks by making scatterplots.
+The next figure doesn't appear in the book, but it's a scatterplot of percentage vs the log of total population, faceted by sector.
+It shows that there is indeed a weak negative relationship between size and agriculture.
+Plotly scatterplots afford hovering, unlike Plotly parallel coordinates plots, so it's easier to identify the the high-industry/low-total-population deparment that shows up as the darkest line above as Belfort.

 ```python
 fig = px.scatter(long_df, x="total", y="percentage", color="sector", facet_col="sector",
                  hover_name="department", log_x=True)
 fig.update_layout(showlegend=False)
 fig.show()
 ```

+The book includes what we would now call a scatterplot matrix, or SPLOM: a figure that plots every variable against every other on logarithmic axes.
+I've reproduced it below, colored by type, as here each panel doesn't represent a single sector.
+I've also scaled the points by total population.
+This figure supports linked brushing, meaning that a drag-selection made in one panel is reflected in the others.

+The strong relationship between industry and services becomes very apparent in this chart.

 ```python
 fig = px.scatter_matrix(wide_df, dimensions=["industry", "services", "agriculture"], size="total",